kch/zed-thread-viewer/README.md

 # Zed Thread Viewer

-A unified browser for Zed conversations and threads with SQLite-based search.
+A unified browser for Zed AI threads, with SQLite-based search.

+Quick preview, star, jump around fast.
+Eventually, copy title to find in zed.

 Mostly vibe-coded, so kinda gnarly.
 But it's useful.

 Slow in Safari when quickly switching selection becuase it locks up to load iframes. :/

-This is somewhat unfinished, rendering of threads is the most lacking, but generally you wanna find them and copy title and search for it in zed.
+This is somewhat unfinished, rendering of threads is the most lacking, but generally look at them in zed once you find what you need.

 ## Features